dsouzasr/lotus/README.md

 Building an Executable Jar:
 > mvn package

-The executable jar can be found at: ./target/TweetBot-1.0-SNAPSHOT.jar
+The standalone executable jar can be found at: ./target/lotus-1.0-SNAPSHOT-jar-with-dependencies.jar

 Usage:
 -------------------------

 Modify twitter4j.properties and specify the information for your twitter application.
+The twitter4j.properties file must be in your working directory.

 Running as an executable jar: